abdulajet/nexmo-developer/_tutorials/en/client-sdk/app-to-app/recieve-call/kotlin.md

 ---
 title: Receive a call
-description: In this step you will recieve make an app call
+description: In this step you learn how to receive an in-app call
 ---

 # Make a call